MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/editorial-checklist.md

   - Syntactic examples `Verb-Noun -Parameter`
   - File paths `C:\Program Files\PowerShell`, `/usr/bin/pwsh`
   - URLs that are not meant to be clickable in the document
+  - Property or parameter values
-- Use bold for property names, parameter values, parameter names, class names, module names, entity names, object or type names
+- Use bold for property names, parameter names, class names, module names, entity names, object or type names
   - Bold is used for semantic markup, not emphasis
   - Bold - use asterisks `**`
 - Italic - use underscore `_`